jaalto/project--shell-script-performance-and-portability/README.md

 - [`read`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/read.html).
   POSIX requires a VARIABLE, so
   always supply one.
-The command does not default to `REPLY`if omitted, The command onbly support `-r` which you should also always use.
+The command does not default to `REPLY`if omitted, The only option supported is `-r` which you should also always use.
 The `-N` option to read file into memory is only available in modern shells (Bash, Ksh).